Ana (gamer): Move to OG

-The International victories
+International victories

 2018

 In 2018, months prior to The International 2018, OG's co-founder Fly left alongside s4, leaving OG struggling to fill their roster as all high level players had already signed for the upcoming competition.
 Pham thus re-joined OG alongside an unproven newbie Topson.
 With Topson being a solo middle specialist, Pham moved onto the hard carry role.